 A lot of render power for a little less cash.

-It’s got an Octane benchmark score of over 1700 – about equal to 2.5 RTX 3090s – for quite a bit less money.
+It’s got an Octane benchmark score of over 1700 – about equal to 2.5 RTX 3090s – for a bit less money (at the time of writing – mid 2020).
 Thank you eBay!
 While everyone clamored for the new (and huge!)
 RTX cards, I threw a bunch of old GPUs together and got the same performance.

 I will admit, the spiffy new RTX cards are in fact more capable, have more VRAM and presumably a longer life.
 And there’s an argument about future-proofing your investment.
 Aaaaand you need less cards.
 But right now, my 3 boxes containing 11 pretty good, last-gen GPUs gives me plenty of power to work with, and I can always sell these cards and upgrade as time goes those used 2080TIs 3090s get more affordable.
 Mmmm savings.